Albiv-web/Alb.DecoLimitLifter/README.md

 ## What it does

-* Replaces the blueprint header/data length encoding, and ups limits to suppor t >5k decos.
+* Replaces the blueprint header/data length encoding, and ups limits to support >5k decos.

   * **Legacy path** – 2-byte header length + chunked (16-bit) data length.
     Used automatically when everything fits to keep vanilla compatibility.